FredHutch/swift-commander/README.md

   swc openwith emacs /folder/some_file.txt
 ```

 ## Important: What you need to know about the Swift architecture

  - swift does not know sub directories such as a file system.
 It knows containers and in containers it carries objects (which are actually files).
  - if you upload a path with many directory levels such as /folder1/folder2/folder3/folder4/myfile.pdf to swift it will cheat a little and put an object called `folder2/folder3/folder4/myfile.pdf` into a container called `folder1`.
  - the object is just like a filename that contains a number of forward slashes.
 Forward slashes are allowed because swift does not know any directories and can have the / character as part of a filename.
 These fake folders are also called `Pseudo-Hierarchical Directories` ( http://www.17od.com/2012/12/19/ten-useful-openstack-swift-features/ )
  - the architecture has advantages and disadvantages.
-An advantage is that you can retrieve a hundreds of thousands of object names in a few seconds.
+An advantage is that you can retrieve hundreds of thousands of object names in a few seconds.
 The disadvantage is that a single container eventually reaches a scalability limit.
 Currently this limit is at about 2 million objects per container.
 You should not put more than 2 million files into a single container or /root_folder.
  - swift commander (swc) allows you to ignore the fact that there are containers and pseudo folders.
 For the most part you can just treat them both as standard directories

 ## Authentication